 What to Expect in the Markets in Cuenca, Ecuador

-There are also street vendors that are just outside of the market that don’t have booths.
+There are also street vendors that are just outside of the market that doesn’t have booths.
 They will sell you anything you are interested in.
-The indigenous people in their traditional dress are like a world away, yet, probably much like you and I by just trying to make a living.
+The indigenous people in their traditional dress are like a world away, yet, probably much like you and me by just trying to make a living.

 And here’s a bicycle made to sell fruits and vegetables parked right outside of the markets in the main area where the markets of Cuenca, Ecuador are.
 They sell fresh watermelon on a stick.

 I also enjoy photographing modes of transportation, in this case, a bicycle that transports coconuts!

 And don’t forget the flower markets!
 The flower markets stand out with a gorgeous backdrop of the great Catedral de la Inmaculada Conception.
 Here they have hundreds of different vendors that have set up shop on the street, selling their beautiful flowers with everything from orchids and arum lilies to giant roses.

 This post is the #3 post in a series of posts regarding taking a trip to Ecuador: